PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 ## Deadlines & Deliverables

 The final deliverables need to be handed in on __*Friday, the 7th of April, by 16:59 at the latest*__.
-The project proposal presentations will take place in week 9 during DataLab days and will be attended by a panel of stakeholders (the lecturers responsible for the ILOs; see the Staff section).
+The project proposal presentations will take place online on Microsoft Teams in week 9 during DataLab days, they'll be recorded and will be attended by a panel of stakeholders (your mentor and at least 1 other lecturer).

 For more information on the deliverables, see the requirements section.